mikescar/inventions_api/README.md

 A sample API implementation that shows some basic style and gem preferences for Ruby on Rails projects.

 The API consumer can view a list of parts ("bits"), and specify inventions based on those parts.
+Read basic API docs [here](https://github.com/mikescar/inventions_api/wiki/How-to-Use).
 A hosted version lives at `inventions-api.herokuapp.com`.

 ## System dependencies
 Ruby 2.5.1+, Postgresql 10+